From Modi to Rahul, how leaders reacted to Sheila Dikshit’s demise

 Former Congress president Rahul Gandhi said he was devastated by the death of Dikshit whom he called a beloved daughter of the party.

-I'm devastated to hear about the passing away of Sheila Dikshit Ji, a beloved daughter of the Congress Party, with whom I shared a close personal bond.
+I’m devastated to hear about the passing away of Sheila Dikshit Ji, a beloved daughter of the Congress Party, with whom I shared a close personal bond.— Rahul Gandhi (@RahulGandhi) July 20, 2019

-My condolences to her family & the citizens of Delhi, whom she served selflessly as a 3 term CM, in this time of great grief, Rahul tweeted.
+My condolences to her family & the citizens of Delhi, whom she served selflessly as a 3 term CM, in this time of great grief.

+Defence Minister Rajnath Singh also condoled the passing away of former Chief Minister of Delhi.

 Delhi Chief Minister Arvind Kejriwal condoled the demise of his predecessor Sheila Dikshit and said her contribution will always be remembered.